IARCbioinfo/IARC-SLC-meetings/2015-11-12_docker_nextflow_Foll.md

 @SQ	SN:1	LN:249250621	M5:1b22b98cdeb4a9304cb5d48026a85128	UR:ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz	AS:NCBI37	SP:Human
 ```

 And voilà!
 You can save your image using `docker save 'samtools_img' > samtools_img.tar` and distribute it (check software licences...).
-You can also host it freely on [Docker Hub](https://hub.docker.com).
-You can also make the process automatic by using a [Dockerfile](http://docs.docker.com/engine/reference/builder/).
+But actually this is not the easiest way to share images.
+You can make the build process automatic by using a [Dockerfile](http://docs.docker.com/engine/reference/builder/).
 In our case it looks like:
 ```
 FROM ubuntu
 MAINTAINER Matthieu Foll <follm@iarc.fr>